 Salinas isn't just the home of Nobel Prize laureate John Steinbeck.
 It's also a notable agricultural hub, lovingly called "America's Salad Bowl" as a nod to the many crops grown in the Salinas Valley.
-You can learn more about the farming techniques being put to work in Salinas at Ag Venture Tours, which gives you a full sensory experience of the many greens grown in this region.
+Learn more about the farming techniques being put to work in Salinas at Ag Venture Tours, which gives visitors a full sensory experience of the many greens grown in this region.
 But that's not the only sensory experience in the area.
 The River Road Wine Trail offers wine lovers the chance to trek along River Road and visit nearly a dozen award-winning wineries.

 After exploring all that grows in Salinas, learn more about the favorite son of Salinas, John Steinbeck, at the National Steinbeck Center.
-Full of interactive exhibits and fascinating artifacts from his life, this museum gives you a personal, one-of-a-kind look at the life of a great American.
-Then, if you are hungry for more, stop by The Steinbeck House to see his childhood home and enjoy a delicious lunch.
-Once you've had your fill of all things Steinbeck, get your fill of locally grown cuisine at 201 Main in Oldtown Salinas.
+Full of interactive exhibits and fascinating artifacts from his life, this museum gives visitors a personal, one-of-a-kind look at the life of a great American.
+Steinbeck fans also should stop by The Steinbeck House to see his childhood home and enjoy a delicious lunch.

+Another culinary hotspot to include in includes the locally grown cuisine at 201 Main in Oldtown Salinas.
 With an extensive wine list and an eclectic menu of fresh food, 201 Main has something for everyone.